CNH Tours - Cultural and Natural Heritage Tours Galapagos

 Entry to Ecuador

-The following biosecurity protocols are mandatory for entry to the Country of Ecuador for all travelers over 3 years:
+The following protocols are mandatory for entry to the Country of Ecuador for all travelers over 3 years:

 - Original passport (valid for a minimum of 6 months after your expected departure from Ecuador)